What Is a Breast Lift?

 Length of Surgery

-Your breast lift surgery will be done at our office in Colleyville or in our surgery center in Plano.
+Your surgery will be done at our office in Colleyville or in our surgery center in Plano.
 It generally lasts around three hours, although the time varies based on the method used.

 The first few days after your breast lift surgery will be the most uncomfortable, with noticeable swelling.
 Any pain can be adequately managed with medication.
 Our team can help you find a solution that’s right for you.